-There is two factors one needs to consider when looking for a rifle for deer hunting.
+There are two factors one needs to consider when looking for a rifle for deer hunting.
 Is it accurate enough?
 Is it powerful enough?
 If you answer yes to both questions then you have a good hunting rifle.
-A deer hunting rifle doesn’t have a to be much more than that.
-Any additional features you get is a plus.
+A deer hunting rifle doesn’t have to be much more than that.
+Any additional features you get are a plus.
 The 7.62 x 54R is a powerful round, that is comparable to the 30-06.
 The 7.62x54R is more than enough for North American deer.

-If budget wasn’t an issue I’d pick a M44, but those are pricey for Mosin Nagants, and if I was being pragmatic I could buy a more modern rifle for the same price of M44.
+If budget wasn’t an issue I’d pick an M44, but those are pricey for Mosin Nagants, and if I was being pragmatic I could buy a more modern rifle for the same price as M44.
 I would choose the M44 because it’s a bit shorter and I have no need for the incredibly long barrel of a 91/30 for hunting.
 A 91/30 is still a good choice for a hunting rifle, but it’s not the best choice (although the least expensive model by far).
-The 91/30 is very long, and quite heavy.
-This makes the weapon difficult handle over a long hike, and makes the weapon more difficult to fire ‘off hand’.
+The 91/30 is very long and quite heavy.
+This makes the weapon difficult to handle over a long hike, and makes the weapon more difficult to fire ‘off hand’.

 I want a budget minded Mosin, that’s a bit shorter, so I would go with a T-53, the Chinese copy of the Russian M44.
 The T-53 is probably the cheapest Mosin Nagant style rifle on the market right now. they are commonly in beat up stocks and have what I would call a rough finish if I was being kind.
-How the rifle looks isn’t important to me or the deer.
-The T-53 is light and handy, while remaining powerful and just ass accurate as any other Mosin Nagant.
-The typical T-53 costs between 99 to a 150 dollars.
-If you already have a Mosin Nagant and looking to take it hunting then price at that point isn’t a concern.
+How the rifle looks aren’t important to me or the deer.
+The T-53 is light and handy while remaining powerful and just as accurate as any other Mosin Nagant.
+The typical T-53 costs between 99 to 150 dollars.
+If you already have a Mosin Nagant and looking to take it hunting then the price at that point isn’t a concern.

-The woodstock of a Mosin Nagant is pretty tough, it’s also somewhat heavy, and they are often beat up pretty bad.
+The Woodstock of a Mosin Nagant is pretty tough, it’s also somewhat heavy, and they are often beat up pretty bad.
 The T-53 variants are often in worse condition than any Eastern Euro variant.
 I would choose a simple ATI Monte Carlo stock.
-It’s simple and lightweight, with a better length of pull, a bette comb for using a scope, and sling swivels for modern slings.
+It’s simple and lightweight, with a better length of pull, a better comb for using a scope, and sling swivels for modern slings.

 One of the best things about the Mosin Nagant is how cheap the 7.62x54R round is.
 Military surplus ammo is ridiculously cheap, and a ton of fun to shoot.
 This military surplus ammo is a poor choice for hunting though., It’s not the most consistent or accurate ammo, it is corrosive, and it does not expand, but zips right through a target.
 My preferred load for deer hunting would be the Hornady 150 grain SST steel ammunition.

-The SST round delivers tremendous shock when it hits the body, while expanding significantly.
+The SST round delivers a tremendous shock when it hits the body while expanding significantly.
 Hornady ammunition is typically very consistent and very accurate.
 This Hornady round is one of many ammunition choices for the Mosin Nagant, but it’s the one I find to be the most consistent.